Privacy Policy

 2. Why we collect personal data and the purposes for which we use it

-This section aims to set out the types of personal data which we may collect and hold about you, as well as explaining to you how we will use this information.
+When we refer to ‘personal data’, we mean any information that relates to an individual (it does not include information where the identity of the individual has been removed, i.e. anonymous data).
+This section aims to set out the types of personal data we may collect and hold about you, as well as explain to you how we will use this information.

 2.1 What personal data do we hold?